List of United States Navy aircraft squadrons: Patrol (VP) squadrons

 The VP designation is one of the oldest in the U.S. Navy and is the oldest designation currently in use.
 It first appeared in 1922 to designate "Seaplane Patrol Squadron" and from 1924 it has designated "Patrol Squadron".

 Patrol (VP) squadrons are made up of six P-8A Poseidon maritime patrol aircraft used primarily in reconnaissance, anti-surface warfare and anti-submarine warfare roles.
 Volume 2 of the Dictionary of American Naval Aviation Squadrons contains comprehensive histories of over 150 patrol squadrons.
-In 1982 the Special Projects Patrol (VPU) squadron designation was created to designate two squadrons (one of which was deactivated in 2012) specially equipped for intelligence collection.

-In 2016 the first unmanned patrol squadron (VUP) was established and designated VUP-19.
-It operates the MQ-4C Triton unmanned air vehicle from an operations center located at NAS Jacksonville while its aircraft and aircraft maintenance personnel are based at Naval Station Mayport.
-A second VUP squadron was established at NAS Whidbey Island in October 2024 and is undergoing a multi-year stand up process which is planned to be complete by the end of the decade and will include aircraft based at NBVC Pt.
-Mugu.
-Unlike VP squadrons with the primary role of maritime patrol, VUP squadrons are successors to the former Fleet Air Reconnaissance (VQ) squadrons with the primary roles of persistent airborne surveillance and intelligence collection.